naviem/eBayScanner/README.md

 - Monitor specific eBay search URLs for new listings
 - Configurable check intervals for each store and search
 - Discord notifications with item details
-- Support for both eBay API and web scraping methods
+- Support for both eBay API (future) and web scraping methods
 - Interactive configuration manager

 ## Setup